HarryPotterSpells/HarryPotterSpells/README.md

 + [zachoooo](http://forums.bukkit.org/members/zachoooo.1858/): Contributor
 + [Hoolean/MrBluebear3](http://forums.bukkit.org/members/hoolean.90699782/): Contributor

-We are looking for more team members to help make this plugin awesomer!
-If you are interested just let us know [here](http://forums.bukkit.org/threads/developers-wanted-for-new-spells-plugin.90642/)!
+We are looking for more team members to help make this plugin even more awesome.
+If you are interested just let us know [here](http://forums.bukkit.org/threads/harrypotterspells.149902/) or join our IRC [#harrypotterspells](http://webchat.esper.net/?channels=#harrypotterspells).

 If you are looking for our guide on how to contribute to HarryPotterSpells then see [here](https://github.com/kezz101/HarryPotterSpells/wiki/Contributing).